thquinn/SubsetSumAutomata/README.md

 * See my writeup of the behavior of these automata and a bunch of cool GIFs [here](https://thquinn.github.io/projects/automaton.html).
 * The code is crappy.
 Sorry.
 * Use it however you want.
+* The gifAnimation library can be kind of annoying to find for Processing 3, so just strip all references to it out if you don't need it.